If a laser skin resurfacing injury has set you back, we'll help you move forward

 What evidence is required to prove negligence?

 Specific evidence is required to prove negligence in these types of claims.
-In particular, photographs are likely to be needed to show the visual extent of the injury.
+In particular, photographs are likely to be needed to show the visual extent of your injury.

 A solicitor can arrange a medical assessment to determine the extent of the injury, and the likely prognosis.
 These two factors will help to determine an appropriate amount of compensation.

-No win, no fee skin lasering negligence compensation claims
+Can I make a no win, no fee skin lasering negligence claim?

 Find out more about how no win, no fee claims work